praveen0908/praveen0908/README.md

 <h1 align="center">Hi 👋, I'm praveen_kumar</h1>
 # Machine Learning Enthusiast | AI/ML & Data Science Practitioner | Web Developer | Cricket Fanatic

-Hello there! 👋 I'm [Your Name], a dedicated machine learning enthusiast with a strong background in AI/ML and data science.
+Hello there! 👋 I'm Praveen Kumar, a dedicated machine learning enthusiast with a strong background in AI/ML and data science.
 I'm also a proficient web developer who has successfully completed several exciting web development projects.

 ## 💡 What I'm All About